MicrosoftDocs/customer-voice/cv-docs/distribution-settings.md

 Personalized survey links or trackable links are generated when a survey is sent by using the built-in email composer and Power Automate.
 A survey link is unique to its recipient, and helps to record the respondent's name and/or whether the respondent can submit only one response.

 When you send a survey by generating a link or a QR code, the survey links aren't personalized.
-In these cases, you won't be able to record the respondent's name and&mdash;if **Only people in my organization can respond** is turned off&mdash;you won't be able to determine whether the respondent has submitted only one response.<!--Edit okay?
-I couldn't tell whether the **Only people in my org** setting being off applied to the second result only.
-If it actually applies to both results, then it should be something like "If the survey links aren't personalized and the **Only people in my organization can respond** setting is turned off, you won't be able to record the respondent's name or determine whether the respondent has submitted only one response."-->
+If the survey links aren't personalized and the **Only people in my organization can respond** setting is turned off, you won't be able to record the respondent's name or determine whether the respondent has submitted only one response.

 ### See also